gdomiciano/WomenOfMarvel/README.md

 # WomenOfMarvel
-A compilation of female super heroes from Marvel's universe, this application uses Angular2 following all tutorials from: https://angular.io/docs/ts/latest/tutorial/
+A compilation of female super heroes from Marvel's universe, this application uses Angular1.5.x and node scripts.